astibal/smithproxy_docs/docs/post-install.md

 # Post-install instructions

-This chapter should help you with next steps, after you sucessfully installed **smithproxy**.
+This chapter should help you with next steps, after you successfully installed **smithproxy**.

 ## Quick info